LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/Reading/Outliers/README.md

 2. IQ test shows the threshold regions on IQ's scale, determining that when past a certain point higher or lower counts less.
 3. Convergence test -> analytical, divergence test -> creativity
 4. Intelligence and achievements are far from correlated.
+5. General intelligence and practical intelligence are orthogonal
+6. Parenting style of concerted cultivation V.S. accomplishment of natural growth.
+The former one make child learning teamwork, how to cope in highly structured settings, how to interact comfortably with adults, how to speak up when she needs to.
+It's somehow a sense of entitlement which means the child has the right to pursue their own individual preference and to actively manage interactions in institutional settings. e.g. Robert Oppenheimer V.S.
+Chris Langan
+7. The community around children will prepare them properly or improperly for the world.